 A trellis should be provided, though when grown indoors, Stephanotis floribunda rarely grows to its maximum height.

 They should be fertilized with a half strength solution twice a month during the growing season and the plants should be misted regularly since they demand a relative humidity level of 40 to 80 percent.
 Due to their need for warmth and constant moisture, Stephanotis plants are also susceptible to both mealybugs and scale.

 Summer temperatures are more flexible for Stephanotis flowers as long as averages remain around 70 to 80 degrees F. (22 C).
 They prefer cooler nights of 55 to 60 degrees F. (13-16 C).
 Since they are tropical in nature, they require medium to bright light, but tend to burn in direct sunlight.

 Stephanotis are particularly challenging in winter.
 Indoor care of Stephanotis doesn’t mesh well with the winter care of people.
 They demand much cooler temperatures hovering around 55 degrees F. (13 C).
 If the temperature rises too high, the plant will die.
 Anything below 50 degrees F. (10 C.) is usually too cold for the plant’s survival.

 Their watering requirements drop dramatically, but they still like the occasional misting.

 Stephanotis Flowers and Seed Pods

 You won’t find much info on the Stephanotis flower seed pod because it is so rare in the home garden.
-If conditions are perfect, your plant will produce fruits that are usually described as egg or pear shaped and can reach four inches in length.
+If conditions are perfect, your plant will produce fruits that are usually described as egg or pear shaped and can reach 4 inches (10 cm.) in length.

 Stephanotis floribunda is relatively new on the home gardener market and their care can be tedious, but if you’re looking for a gardening challenge, this plant may be the one for you.